Just-Discovered Giant Asteroid Barely Misses Earth: Takes Another Shot At Earth In December

 The Chelyabinsk bolide scorched through the upper atmosphere and detonated with a yield of roughly 500 kilotons of energy (the Hiroshima atomic bomb, by comparison, released about 15 kilotons of energy), shattering windows in cities for tens of miles and injuring about 1,500 people.
 According to Purdue University’s asteroid-impact simulator “Impact Earth!” (per Business Insider), if asteroid 2017 AG13 had hit the Earth (or swings back around to do so in December) — and allowing that it collided with the Earth’s atmosphere at a 45-degree angle, it, too, would explode in the atmosphere in an airburst.

-Not mentioned in the coverage of the near-miss fly-by of 2017 AG13 is that each passage through its elliptical loop through the inner Solar System (perihelion for the asteroid takes it as far out almost as far as the orbit of Mars, but not actually near it because the asteroid orbits at an angle to the Solar ecliptic, which is the imaginary flat plane that extends out from the Sun’s equator, through the Earth, and into infinity) effects its next orbit.
-This orbital run not only had the asteroid coming so close to the Earth and Moon that it passed in such proximity to the pair as to be effected by the duo’s gravity fields.
-After passing by, it is also projected to pass within the orbit of Venus (although it is unclear if it will pass near enough to be effected by that planet’s gravity field).
+Not mentioned in the coverage of the near-miss fly-by of 2017 AG13 is that each passage through its elliptical loop through the inner Solar System (perihelion for the asteroid takes it as far out almost as far as the orbit of Mars, but not actually near it because the asteroid orbits at an angle to the Solar ecliptic, which is the imaginary flat plane that extends out from the Sun’s equator, through the Earth, and into infinity) affects its next orbit.
+This orbital run not only had the asteroid coming so close to the Earth and Moon that it passed in such proximity to the pair as to be affected by the duo’s gravity fields.
+After passing by, it is also projected to pass within the orbit of Venus (although it is unclear if it will pass near enough to be affected by that planet’s gravity field).
 The entire time, 2017 AG13 will be subject to the Sun’s immense gravitational tug as well.

 In short, only after some time is spent observing the movement of the newfound NEO will astronomers be able to provide an accurate orbital path — which means that experts cannot yet predict with certainty exactly where 2017 AG13 will be when — and if (assuming that the Catalina Sky Survey’s initial calculations are correct) — the space rock comes back around in its estimated 347 day orbit.

-So there is a bit of uncertainty as to whether or not the ten-story asteroid might impact Earth in December or, given that its orbit is a little less than a year’s time, sometime in the near or far future.
+So there is a bit of uncertainty as to whether or not the 10-story asteroid might impact Earth in December or, given that its orbit is a little less than a year’s time, sometime in the near or far future.
 It is not a process that takes very long for calculation, though — as long as astronomers are able to track, or backtrack, the target asteroid.

 Space Daily reported that determining the trajectory of an NEO or PHA (Potentially Hazardous Asteroid) becomes more accurate as astronomers obtain more images of an asteroid are found — accomplished by looking through astronomical archives.
 This was done with the discovery of 2016 WJ1, which was first detected by the same Catalina Sky Survey.
 More images of the asteroid — which had originally been calculated, using preliminary orbital data, as having a 1 in 8,000 chance of colliding with Earth in 2065 — were found.